 Recommended Dosage of Cholesterol

-Wondering how to manage cholesterol consumption, this chart by USDA will help you determine the daily intake of cholesterol.
+You are wondering how to manage cholesterol consumption?
+This chart by USDA will help you determine the daily intake of cholesterol.
 If you have risk factors for heart disease, consume less than 200 milligrams of cholesterol a day.
 If you do not have risk factors for heart disease, limit the amount of cholesterol you eat to less than 300 milligrams a day.

 |Food||Cholesterol||Saturated fat||Trans Fat||Unsaturated Fat|